-According to a study by Kissmetrics, 93% of shoppers primarily respond to the visual aspects of marketing and color increases brand recognition by 80%.
+According to a study, 93% of shoppers primarily respond to the visual aspects of marketing and color increases brand recognition by 80%.
 So, why not pay a little bit more attention to which colors you’re using in your banner advertisements?

 Choose colors for your banner ad that complement your brand.

 For example, Dental Marketing Guy has chosen turquoise to represent his brand throughout the internet.
 His choice is a well thought-out one, since it is said that this color encourages inner healing through its ability to enhance empathy and caring.
 This feel goes perfectly with his business which tries to help dental professionals with their marketing strategies.

 If your brand is an international one, there’s one more aspect you need to take into account when crafting your banner ads.
 When you deal with global audiences, different cultures may interpret your messages in ways you don’t expect.